Faulo/SnailsOnTheRoad/README.md

-# Franken Game Jam 2024
+# Snails in the Sky II: Snails on the Road
 A game about snails on the road.

+## Jam Details
+Franken Game Jam 2024:
+- Date: 15.11.2024 - 17.11.2024
+- Site: Universität Bayreuth
+- Theme: end where you begin

 ## Credits
 - Katharina Broswik (3d art, tech art)